netzgestaltung/OTPencryptedAjax/README.md

 It took me 0.2 seconds to find the key for a 8-digit PIN.
 Please write me, if you have any ideas.

+TODO

+Calculate the SHA256sums of all javascript code within javascript code and transfer the results in the first encrypted request.
+The server can then warn the user with another avatar, if the code is injected with a backdoor.

+"But if a MITM can inject the javascript code, why can't he replace those ^^checks as well?", you might ask.

+Well yes, MITM could replace those checks and i.e. send some static SHA256sums instead, but it becomes really difficult for MITM to fake the correct SHA256sums, if the server varies the javascripts (and thereby the SHA256sums of those) slightly on every request.